LunarLogic/starability/README.md

 **Remember:** to submit the data you will need to add a bit of your own code.
 Here we have just a fieldset with a collection of radio buttons, neatly styled. **There are no dependencies in this library.**

-**Important:** The library does not rely on a reverse order of inputs any more.
+**Important:** Since version 2.0 the library does not rely on a reverse order of inputs.
 This means that the issue with the keyboard arrows moving in a reverse direction is no longer there.
 It is strongly advised to update the HTML structure in your project, although the updated CSS doesn't break the functionality even for [the previous version of HTML markup](https://github.com/LunarLogic/starability/blob/f3b34818d6b704465278f69dde506c78a6a6f444/README.md#how-to-use).

 ## Demo